-An automatic clothes dryer is considered a necessity in most homes along side the washing machine.
-Some neighborhoods don't allow outdoor clotheslines, drying large items like bed sheets is nearly impossible on inside dryer racks and many of us are pressed for time and can't wait for clothes to air dry.
-But are you getting the best results from your dryer?
+An automatic clothes dryer is considered a necessity in most homes alongside the washing machine.
+Some neighborhoods don't allow outdoor clotheslines, drying large items like bed sheets is nearly impossible on inside dryer racks and many of us are pressed for time and can't wait for clothes to air dry, but are you getting the best results from your dryer?

-Get the Best Looking Clothes from your Dryer
+Get the Best Looking Clothes From Your Dryer

 - Vary the heat level depending on the fabrics that are being dried.
-Not everything should be dried on HOT.
-It may seem that that's the quickest, best way.
-But excessively high heat contributes to shrinkage and damage to clothes from overdrying.
+Not everything should be dried on hot.
+It may seem that that's the quickest, best way, but excessively high heat contributes to shrinkage and damage to clothes from overdrying.